VBForumsCommunity/VB6Porter/README.md

 OutLine
 * VB interop dll - A single VB.NET assembly now makes it possible to port VB.NET code directlly to VBA/VB6.
 It can also help prepare VB6 source code, for migration to VB.NET.
 The assembly interoperates with VB.NET's NameSpaces so that they can consumed by VB6 as nested class buckets.
 Significant strides have been made to fully support VB.NET controls/properties/events and Namespaces directly through advanced dynamic interop.
 * VB6Porter addin dll - VB6 IDE upgrades with full access/control over the VBA and VB.NET interop assembly (VB.DLL) object model, allowing developers to combine/port modules etc between VB6/VBA/VB.NET object models.
 VBA 6.5 has some unique features that the extensibility model 5.3/6.0 does not have, including but not limited to, a precompile option and line error parsing abilities.
 It serves as a code repository for API delarations, allowing the VB6 code editor instant access to insert code module information into the current development project, from the VBA project space.
 You may also execute code procedures that are inside of a standard module inside of a coupled VBA project from the VB6 addin.
-* VBA65 Host dll (clsVBA65.cls) - yields the VBA object model to the parent addin VB6Porter
+* (Optional) VBA65 Host dll (clsVBA65.cls) - yields the VBA object model to the parent addin VB6Porter
-* VBA65 Host dll (clsAPCVBA65.cls) - yields the  VBA object model to the host class clsVBA65.cls
+* (Optional) VBA65 Host dll (clsAPCVBA65.cls) - yields the  VBA object model to the host class clsVBA65.cls
-* (optional) AutoIndenter addin dll - VBA IDE upgrades with the same code editing features and automatic indentation as the VB6Porter addin

 Pre-installation
-1. Download and merge the VBA SDK with WinRAR, for installation.
-2. Install the VBA 6.5 SDK
-3. Download and unzip the 3 projects
+3. Download and unzip the project files.
-4. Move the VB65 folder into the Template folder, ie C:\Program Files (x86)\Microsoft Visual Studio\VB98\Template
+4. Move the VB65 folder into the Template folder, ie "C:\Program Files (x86)\Microsoft Visual Studio\VB98\Template"
-5. Move the files inside the VB98 folder into the MVS folder, ie C:\Program Files (x86)\Microsoft Visual Studio\VB98
-6. Or, rename your C2.EXE to C3.EXE, and LINK.EXE to L1NK.EXE, ie C:\Program Files (x86)\Microsoft Visual Studio\VB98\C3.EXE.
-To replace, move OUTARGS\C2.EXE, and OUTARGS\LINK.EXE, into the MVS folder, C:\Program Files (x86)\Microsoft Visual Studio\VB98\C2.EXE
+6. Rename your C2.EXE to C3.EXE, and LINK.EXE to L1NK.EXE, ie C:\Program Files (x86)\Microsoft Visual Studio\VB98\C3.EXE.
+7. Replace the files with the project files from OUTARGS, ie OUTARGS\C2.EXE, and OUTARGS\LINK.EXE
-7. Open the OUTARGS\outargs.REG registry file, to redirect Windows to these new files.
+8. Open the OUTARGS\outargs.REG registry file, to redirect Windows to these new files.

 Advanced Microsoft Visual Basics (second edition) Chapter 7.
 Page 275.
 Registry edit file (outargs.reg) for C3.EXE, L1NK.EXE output feature: